static-frame/static-frame/doc/source/new.rst

 Fixed issue when using ``iter_window_*`` methods on two-dimensional containers where the opposite axis is not a default index constructor.

+Fixed issue when selecting rows from ``Frame`` with 0-length columns.

 0.8.18
 ----------